DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Objects and methods

 As we noted, lots of things in Python are **objects**.
 (Experts might say at this point:  an object is an "instance" of a "class."
-Ignore them.)   **Methods** are ready-to-go things we can do with them.
+Ignore them.)   **Methods** are ready-to-go things we can do with these objects.
 The available methods depend on the object.
 A lot of Python is "object-oriented," which means we apply methods to objects to accomplish what you might think you need a function for.
 Trust us, the jargon is more difficult than just doing it.

 What methods are available to work with a given object?
 Take, for example, the list `numberlist = [1, 5, -3]`.
 To get the list of available methods, we use the IPython console and type:  `numberlist.[tab]`.
 This wonderful piece of technology is referred to as **tab completion**.
 The ingredients here are the object (here ``numberlist`), the period or dot, and the tab key.
 When you hit tab, a window will pop up with a list of methods in alphabetical order.
 In our example, the list starts like this:
 ```python